Trịnh Xuân Hoàng

 Full list of publications

-News
+Group News

-Feb, 2020: Our recent work appeared on the font cover of Biofouling (2018 impact factor 2.847).
+Feb 2020: Our work on a statistical mechanical model of biofouling appeared on the font cover of Biofouling (2018 impact factor 2.847), volume 36, issue 1.

 Examples of Ulva linza spore configuration for single (top left) and multiple spores on an unit cell of a Sharklet microtopographic surface.
 The spores of 5 mm in diameter are shown as filled purple circles.
 The Sharklet surface has four distinct features (yellow) of lengths equal to 4, 8, 12 and 16 mm, respectively.
 The feature width and the feature spacing are equal to 2 mm.
 The configurations are obtained by Monte Carlo simulations in the extended surface energetic attachment (SEA) model with spore-spore excluded volume interaction.
 The study shows that inter-organism interactions alter their attachment behaviors in high-density fouling.
 From Hoang TX, Mai HTH, Brennan AB, Le L. (2019).
 Effects of inter-organism interactions in biofouling on microtopographic surfaces.
 Biofouling 35(6): 684-695.